tracykteal/msu_al340/README.md

 Then enter the command:

-    ls boot-camps
+    ls msu_al340

-This will list the contents of the `boot-camps` directory without you having to navigate there.
-Now enter:
+This will list the contents of the `msu_al340` directory without you having to navigate there.

-    ls boot-camps/shell

-This prints the contents of `shell`.
 The `cd` command works in a similar way.
 Try entering:

+    cd
-    cd boot-camps/shell
+    cd msu_al340/hidden

-and you will jump directly to `shell` without having to go through the intermediate directory.
+and you will jump directly to `hidden` without having to go through the intermediate directory.

+Try finding the closebutnotit.txt file without changing directories.

 ## Full vs. Relative Paths